10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Beef Chow Fun (Beef Ho Fun)

-Jiangsu dishes preserve a significant amount of the original flavour of the ingredients.
-Jiangsu cuisine, a representative of South Chinese cuisine, is famous for its tender dishes and lightly sweet, umami, natural, and mild flavour.
+Jiangsu dishes preserve a significant amount of the original flavour of ingredients through gentle cooking methods.
+Jiangsu cuisine, representing South Chinese culinary traditions, is famous for tender dishes and a lightly sweet, umami, natural, and mild flavour profile that appeals to those who prefer subtle tastes.

-Freshwater fish, river fish, and seafood are the primary food sources.
-The cutting is beautiful and varied, and the heat control game is fantastic.
-Expect the food to be served as an edible art piece.
+Freshwater fish, river fish, and seafood serve as primary protein sources in this water-rich region.
+The cutting techniques are beautiful and varied, and heat control during cooking is exceptionally precise.
+Expect food to be served as an edible work of art with careful attention to colour, shape, and arrangement.

 • Nanjing Salted Duck